Let’s help keep pets out of shelters

 Get Equipped

-You will need a universal scanner.
-The scanner can be securely stationed in a junction box with a retractable clothesline along with helpful Scanning Instructions found here on page 2 and 3.
-See the full supplies list by clicking here.
+You will need a universal scanner in a junction box with a retractable clothesline and weather-resistant Scanning Instructions.

 Inform The Public